- Can I upgrade to Unlimited after approving a setup?

 - When taking impressions, I have difficulty getting the distal of the last molars.
 Do you have any suggestions on an easy way to capture these?

 - Can I do IPR before I take impressions and request no additional IPR?

 - How do I verify the details of my case submission before I submit it?

 - Is overcorrection built into the treatment setup?

 - How do you determine which teeth will start the movement?
 (Or, phrased differently); How do you stage treatment?

-- Sometimes I need help in deciding on the treatment setup, what should I look for?
+- Sometimes I need help in evaluating the treatment setup, what should I look for?

 - Is there a process that I can tweak the final treatment setup myself?

 - How do I make adjustments to a treatment setup?